Reiers/filecoin-drainer/README.md

 - The drainer never forces transactions that your balance can’t cover.
 - You can dry‑run your gas settings by running the script and watching the proposed amounts before confirmation.

----

 ## 📜 License

 MIT — do what you want, no warranties.

----

-## 🙌 Credits

-Built around the Lotus CLI: `lotus wallet balance`, `lotus send`, and `lotus state wait-msg`.
-Thanks to the many test iterations that helped tune safe fee caps and reserves.